jeffh/CedarPlywood/README.md

 CoreGraphics
 ------------

-Common CoreGraphics structs can be compared using normal matchers:
+Common CoreGraphics structs can be compared using the equal matcher.

 * CGRect
 * CGPoint
 * CGSize
 * CGAffineTransform

-So something like this would work:
+Which can be compared like this:

     CGRectMake(0, 0, 10, 10) should equal(CGRectMake(0, 0, 10, 10)); // => true